-Among the opportunities and resources covered in this section, UBC Vancouver also offers:
+Among the opportunities and resources covered in this section, consider too that UBC Vancouver also offers:

 First Nations Longhouse – Designed in the Coast Salish-style, the Longhouse is the perfect place for First Nations, Métis and Inuit people to share their knowledge, cultures, and traditions with one another, the wider UBC community, and the general public.
-Students are welcome to use the computer lab, study area, or hang out at the Indigenous Student Collegium, as well as access a range of supports and activities offered by the First Nations House of Learning.
+Students are welcome to use the study spaces, hang out at the Indigenous Students Collegium, and access a range of supports and activities offered by the First Nations House of Learning.

 Indigenous Faculty – UBC Vancouver has a number of Indigenous faculty members in various disciplines.
 These faculty members are actively involved in research, teaching, and administration, much of it with an Indigenous focus and substantial community engagement.

 Indigenous Public Art – UBC Vancouver hosts a tremendous collection of world-class Indigenous art that is publicly accessible, from traditional to more contemporary forms.
 Individually and together these art pieces give the campus an Indigenous presence which complements the University’s commitment to Indigenous engagement.